piotrbakker/wirezkit/readme.md

 # Wirez Kit

-Wireframe component library for Slack apps.
+Wirez Kit is wireframe component library for Slack apps.

+Based on Block Kit, Slack’s native UI framework, Wirez Kit helps you easily mock up and explore multiple Slack workflows right in Figma.

+What you get: a Slack desktop app mockup (with modals), 16 UI components, including buttons, text fields and checkboxes, as well as 10 basic message templates.

 ## Getting Started

-To get started duplicate the Wirez Kit file available on Figma Community.
-Wirez Kit uses styles from the Wirez wireframe starter file.
+To get started duplicate the Wirez Kit file available on the Figma Community.

 ## Components

-Wirez Kit is based on Block Kit, Slack’s native UI framework.
+Wirez Kit follows Block Kit, Slack’s native UI framework.
 Where possible components are built with Figma’s Auto Layout.

 The component library includes the following elements: